Colosseo (Rome Metro)

-The Colosseum and the ongoing works for the future metro station of line C. The opening of the station is expected in 2025, in conjunction with the 2025 Jubilee.
+The Colosseum and the entrance to the metro station in December 2025.

-Colosseo is a station on Line B of the Rome Metro.
-It was opened on 10 February 1955 and is located, as its name suggests, in the Monti rione on via del Colosseo near the Colosseum.
-The station is currently being expanded to be the new northern terminus of Metro's Line C.
+Colosseo is a station on Line B and on Line C of the Rome Metro.
+It was opened on 10 February 1955 and is located, as its name suggests, in the Monti rione on Piazza del Colosseo near the Colosseum.

+The station hosts a museum itinerary and is part of the Rome Metro's archaeo-stations network.
+The archaeological finds unearthed during the construction of the metro trace the ancient history of Rome, from the Regal Age to the Roman Republic and Imperial Rome.
+This collection of finds has revealed 28 wells from the Republican era, the balneae of a domus dating from the 1st century BC to the 1st century AD, and a domus with frescoes from the Imperial era.
+The station also features an oculus in the passageway connecting Line B and Line C, offering a suggestive view of the Flavian Amphitheater from below.

-Its atrium houses mosaics from the Artemetro Roma Prize.
+The atrium of the originally line B metro station houses mosaics from the Artemetro Roma Prize.
 They are by Pietro Dorazio (Italy), Kenneth Noland (United States) and Emil Schumacher (Germany).
-The main exit is on the lower level, in front of the Colosseum on the Piazza Del Colosseo and to the right of the Arch of Constantine, whilst the other exit is a second story one, located in the middle of the Largo Gaetana Agnesi park above the Piazza.
+The station is spread over two street levels.
+The main entrance for Line B is on the lower level, opposite the Colosseum in Piazza del Colosseo and to the right of the Arch of Constantine.
+The second-floor entrance is located in the center of the park on Largo Gaetana Agnesi above the square.
+The two entrances for Line C are on either side of Via dei Fori Imperiali.

 History

 The station was designed within the first section between the Termini and Laurentina stations to offer a rapid connection between the city center and the newly created EUR district, designated as the site of the 1942 Universal Exhibition, canceled after the outbreak of the World War II.
 With Italy's entry into the war in 1940 the works were suspended and only resumed in 1948.
 The stop was inaugurated in conjunction with the first section of the future line B on 9 February 1955, being opened to the public the following day.

 View of Via dei Fori Imperiali and the works on Line C of the metro.

-Construction work on the Colosseo interchange station with metro line C began in April 2013, with completion of the station expected in 2025.
+Construction work on the Colosseo interchange station with metro line C began in April 2013.
 Announced by the Mayor of Rome Roberto Gualtieri, the Transport councilor of Rome Eugenio Patanè and the Minister of Transport Matteo Salvini.
+The station entered service on 16 December 2025, following its renaming to Colosseo with the suffix Fori Imperiali.